Nador

-Nador (الناظور) is a coastal city and provincial capital in the northeastern Rif region of Morocco with a population of about 158,202 (2024 census).
+الناظور) is a coastal city and provincial capital in the northeastern Rif region of Morocco with a population of about 158,202 (2024 census).

+It is the capital of the homonymous Nador Province with more than 500,000 inhabitants and the largest predominantly Riffian city of Morocco.

-The Nador Province has over 600,000 inhabitants.
-Nador is considered the second largest city in the Oriental Region after Oujda.
+Nador is considered the second-largest and second-most important city in the Oriental Region after Oujda.